Shark Tank: Episodes

+Shark Tank's seventeenth season premiered on September 24, 2025.

 Timeline

 Early seasons (2009–2013)

 Shark Tank premiered in August 2009 and aired 14 episodes through January 2010.
 In August, it was renewed for a second season.

 Season 2 premiered with a "sneak peek" episode on Sunday, March 20, 2011, before resuming its regular Friday night time slot on March 25, 2011.
 Season 2 had 9 episodes, 5 of them featuring new panel members.
 Comedian Jeff Foxworthy and Mark Cuban replaced panel member Kevin Harrington in those episodes.
 In season 2, Kevin O'Leary, Barbara Corcoran, Daymond John, and Robert Herjavec appeared in all nine episodes; Harrington appeared in four, Cuban in three, and Foxworthy in two.

 Shark Tank's third season premiered in January 2012.
 From the third season, Kevin Harrington was replaced by Mark Cuban, while the "queen of QVC" Lori Greiner replaced Barbara Corcoran on 4 episodes.
 Kevin O'Leary, Daymond John, Robert Herjavec, and Mark Cuban appeared in all 15 episodes of season three.
 In February, ABC ordered two additional episodes for season 3 using unaired footage, which brought the season's episode total to 15.

 On May 10, 2012, Shark Tank was renewed for a fourth season consisting of 26 episodes.
 This is the first time the series received a full season order.
 Filming began on June 30, 2012.
 According to TV Guide, as of December 2012, the show's panel members had invested $12.4 million in the business opportunities presented to them during that season.

 In 2013, ABC renewed the show for a fifth season.
 Season 5 premiered on September 20, 2013.
 In October 2013, ABC ordered an additional two episodes for the season.
 In December 2013, ABC ordered another four episodes, bringing the season order to 29 episodes.
 Steve Tisch and John Paul DeJoria were added as panel members.